gammu/gammu/docs/develop/python/gammu.rst

       Queries whether some security code needs to be entered.

-      @return: String indicating which code needs to be entered or None if none is needed
+      :return: String indicating which code needs to be entered or None if none is needed
-      @rtype: string
+      :rtype: string

    .. attribute:: StateMachine.GetSignalQuality